 An express easement is affirmatively granted by the servient estate owner.
 The terms of this easement are governed by the language creating the easement, rather than by the actions of the parties.

-Landowners granting an express easement should be careful in the exact wording included in the granting document, as this could greatly impact the rights of the servient estate.
-For example, in one Texas case, the dominant estate owners granted an easement deemed a “ranch road” and tried to limit use when the servient estate owners built a development on their property and allowed residents to utilize the roadway.
+Landowners granting an express easement should be careful in the exact wording included in the granting document, as this could greatly impact the rights of both the dominant and servient estates.
+For example, in one Texas case, the servient estate owners granted an easement deemed a “ranch road” and tried to limit use when the dominant estate owners built a development on their property and allowed residents to utilize the roadway.
 See Boerschig v.
 Southwestern Holdings, 322 S.W.3d 752 (Tex.
 Ct.
 App. – El Paso 2010).
 The court held merely using the term “ranch road”, without offering a more detailed limitation, was insufficient to limit the use of the road.
 Working with an attorney familiar with these issues is advised to ensure the easement reflects the intent of the parties.

 Importantly, express easements should always be reduced to writing and, in order for them to be enforceable against third parties such as new owners of one of the properties at issue, should be recorded in the county deed records.